Schur indices for noncommutative reality-based algebras with two nonreal basis elements: Noncommutative RBAs of rank

-Non-integral RBAs with postive degree map will exist, as it is relatively straightforward to produce an admissible character table (with rational character values and multiplicities), and use it to construct a representation affording $\chi$ following the approach of Antonou and Blau in \cite{AB19}.
+Non-integral examples satisfying the assumptions of the previous theorem do exist.
+It is relatively straightforward to produce an admissible character table (with rational character values and multiplicities), and use it to construct a representation affording $\chi$.
 For example, we have constructed a noncommutative rank $7$ RBA with postive degree map that has this (admissible) character table: